gstanden/orabuntu-lxc/README.md

 * Present LUNs in 3 locations, including a container-friendly non-symlink location under /dev/containername
 * Present LUNs to containers directly, only the LUNs for that container, at full bare-metal storage performance.

+Note that all Orabuntu-LXC supported distros and releases were tested on freshly installed systems using LVM.
+If you install on existing machines it is possible unforseen issues could arise.
+Please open an issue at the Orabuntu-LXC github if you run into an issue on an existing machine.

 Orabuntu-LXC does all of this and much more with just these easy steps:

 Step 0